theblixguy/personal-website/README.md

 # Personal Website

 This is my personal website built with React and Vite.

+This website is hosted on my own personal server at my home!

 ## Setup